How to Establish Goals for an Early Learning Program

 Understanding the goals you wish to achieve is a key part of the process of building a quality program.
 When the content aligns with your goals, you will be more committed to delivering the program that is exciting and fulfilling for both teachers and students.

-Nevertheless. establishing goals is effective only if you are willing to be flexible, and commit to continuing education.
+Establishing goals is only effective if you are willing to be flexible, and commit to continuing education.
 The knowledge and insight you bring to the early learning environment may develop and grow over time as you gain experience and additional training.

 This article is the first of a four-part series on building a solid program for preschool and kindergarten.